alvivar/flatmove/README.md

 python flatmove.py -ym /photos
 ```

-*Warning*: Don't use this on files that depend on his folder structure, it could get messy :P I'll support this feature later though!
+*Warning*: Be cautious about using this on files that depend on his folder structure, it could get messy :)!